flipkart-incubator/grayskull/README.md

 - **Metrics Integration** - Micrometer and JMX support
 - **Structured Logging** - MDC context for request tracing

-See the [detailed client documentation](clients/java/README.md) for advanced usage.

 Clients are provided as separate modules in the `clients` folder.
 For now only Java clients are provided, with support for Java 8 and higher.
 ```text
 clients/              # Client libraries